Men at Work: Post 2012

-In June 2019, Hay toured Europe with a group of Los Angeles-based session musicians under the name Men at Work, despite the band featuring no other original members of the band.
+In June 2019, Hay toured Europe with a group of Los Angeles–based session musicians under the name Men at Work, despite the band featuring no other original members of the band.
+The new lineup consisted of Hay (vocals, guitar), Scheila Gonzalez (saxophone, keyboards, vocals, flute), San Miguel Perez (guitar, backing vocals), Yosmel Montejo (bass, backing vocals), Jimmy Branly (drums, percussion) and Cecilia Noël (backing vocals).

-In 2021, Australian producer Christian 'Luude' Benson (from the Tasmanian tech house dance duo Choomba) remixed "Down Under" as a drum and bass track, which became popular online.
+In 2021 Australian producer Christian 'Luude' Benson (from the Tasmanian tech house dance duo Choomba) remixed "Down Under" as a drum and bass track, which became popular online.
 Hay re-recorded the vocal for the track's official release, now credited to Luude featuring Colin Hay, with the record charting at number 32 on the UK Singles chart on 7 January 2022 and at number 48 in Australia (on the ARIA Top 50 Singles for the week of 10 January 2022).

 Other projects

-Hay maintained a solo career and played with Ringo Starr & His All-Starr Band.
+Hay maintained a solo career and has played with Ringo Starr & His All-Starr Band in 2003, 2008 and ongoing since 2018.
 Strykert relocated to Hobart in 2009 from Los Angeles, and continued to play music and released his first solo album, Paradise, in September that year.
-He expressed resentment towards Hay, mainly over royalties.
-Ham remained musically active and played sax with the Melbourne-based group The Nudist Funk Orchestra until his death.
+He expressed resentment towards Hay, mainly over royalties, but was also arrested for an alleged death threat.
+Ham remained musically active and played saxophone with the Melbourne-based group The Nudist Funk Orchestra until his death.
 Rees was a music teacher in Melbourne and also played the violin and bass guitar for the band Beggs 2 Differ.
 Speiser played drums for the band The Afterburner.